getify/foi-lang/test-new-tokenizer/Lexical-Grammar-Combinator-Implementation.md

-The syntactic grammar restricts a few positions to positive integer literals only — property indexes (`<.foo, 5>`), DotIdentifier indices (`arr.5`), etc. The shape constraint is "digit run, no leading `-`, no fractional part."
+The syntactic grammar restricts a few positions to positive integer literals only — property indexes (`<.foo, 5>`), DotIdentifier indices (`arr.5`), etc. The shape constraint is "digit run, no leading `-`, no fractional part, doesn't extend into an identifier."
 Three options were considered for how to express this:

 1. **Inline char-level shape in the syn EBNF.** Verbose; the syn grammar reaches into char-level fragments where it should be